lofsgaard/finpy/README.md

 # FinPy

-FinPy is a FastAPI-based application for importing, storing, and serving bank transaction data from CSV files.
+FinPy is a FastAPI-based application for importing, storing, updating, and serving bank transaction data from CSV files.
 It uses SQLModel for ORM/database access and pandas for data import and transformation.

 ## Features

-- Imports transaction data from CSV files in the `db/data/` directory.
+- Imports transaction data from CSV files in the `db/data/` directory or via the `/transactions` upload endpoint.
 - Maps and cleans up CSV columns to match the `Transactions` database model.
 - Stores transactions in a SQLite database (`db/database.db`).
-- Provides a REST API endpoint to fetch all transactions.
+- Provides a REST API endpoint to fetch all transactions or a single transaction by ID.
+- Supports updating transaction categories (hovedkategori/underkategori) via dedicated endpoints.
+- Allows deleting transactions by ID.

 ## Project Structure